o1-labs/rfcs/0008-zkvm-keccak.md

 #### Negation

-The current [Keccak PoC](https://www.notion.so/minaprotocol/Keccak-gadget-PoC-PRD-59b024bce9d5441c8a00a0fcc9b356ae) gave support for two different mechanisms to prove negation of 64-bit words: one of them uses the `Generic` gate to perform a subtraction with the value $2^{64}-1$, whereas the other uses XOR with the $2^{64}-1$ word.
-The former was more efficient, as it could fit up to two full negations per row.
-The latter however, required 5 rows to perform one single NOT operation.
-The advantage of the latter though, was that the XOR approach implicitly checked that the input was at most 64 bits in length, due to decomposition rules.
-This meant, that the `Generic` approach could only be used together with other mechanisms to assert this.
-Altogether, using the efficient approach was safe in the Keccak usecase, because the input to the negation was wired to the output of another `xor64` gadget, which used `Xor16` inside.

-In this new approach, making sure that the input word is $<2^{64}$ is also important.
-Here, the NOT operation will be performed with a subtraction operation using the constant term $(2^{16}-1)$ for each 16-bit quarter, and only later it will be expanded.
-In this case, the mechanism to check that the input is at most 64 bits long, will rely on the composition of the sparse representation.
+The NOT operation will be performed with a subtraction operation using the constant term $(2^{16}-1)$ for each 16-bit quarter, and only later it will be expanded.
+The mechanism to check that the input is at most 64 bits long, will rely on the composition of the sparse representation.
 Meaning, 64-bit words produce four 16-bit lookups, which implies that the real bits take no more than 64 bits.

+> Because the inputs are wired to cells which are known to be 16-bits at most, it is guaranteed that the total length of $X$ is at most 64 bits, and is correctly split into quarters `x[i]`.

 Given $x$ in expanded form (meaning, not any sparse representation of $x$ but the initial one with zero intermediate bits) the $NOT_{64}(x)$ can be computed in quarters of 16 bits each (`x[0], x[1], x[2], x[3]`) as: